Earn College Credit in High School

 close

-- What exam scores are considered "passing?" (click to expand)
+What exam scores are considered "passing?"

-Colleges and universities in Minnesota determine what scores they consider "passing" for each individual exam.
-Use the interactive table above to see what scores colleges require for each test and how much college credit they award.
+this table to see what scores colleges require for each test and how much college credit they award.

 close